 Ghost Networks Class Actions

-The two class action lawsuits are against Carelon Behavioral Health (formerly known as Beacon Health Options) and Anthem Blue Cross and Blue Shield of New York.
+The prior class action lawsuits are against Carelon Behavioral Health (formerly known as Beacon Health Options) and Anthem Blue Cross and Blue Shield of New York.
 Both companies are owned by the same parent company: Elevance Health.
 The Carelon lawsuit is on behalf of more than 1.2 million New Yorkers who participate in the NYSHIP/Empire Plan.
 The case against Anthem is on behalf of almost 150,000 federal employees in New York.

-Both lawsuits focus on access to mental health care for adults and children.
+All three lawsuits focus on access to mental health care for adults and children.
 The complaints detail the stories of plaintiffs who sought out mental health providers for treatment – and relied on the directories published by the health insurance companies – and could not find doctors.
 Either the doctors listed didn’t exists, didn’t accept the insurance, weren’t specialists in the areas the insurers claimed, or weren’t accepting new patients.

 These misleading directories – known as “ghost networks” – not only waste people’s time but can result in people having to spend thousands of dollars on out-of-network doctors.
 And they can be dangerous, causing people to delay or abandon care.

-The Carelon complaint is here.
-View the News Release here.
+The Healthfirst complaint is here.

 Featured News & Media